Regulations Governing Elections of Undergraduate and Postgraduate Student Members to the Senate

 1. “ballot” shall mean the casting of votes in secret;

-2. “candidate” shall mean an undergraduate student, or a postgraduate student as the case may be, who, having been nominated for membership, has not withdrawn his/her consent to being so nominated;
+2. “candidate” shall mean an undergraduate student, or a postgraduate student as the case may be, who, having been nominated for membership, has not withdrawn his/her consent to be nominated;

 3. “election” shall mean the whole of the process by which a member is elected;

-4. “elector” shall mean an undergraduate student, or a postgraduate student as the case may be, who is registered in a Faculty/School or Academy of Visual Arts (AVA) and has the right to vote in accordance with the provisions of these regulations;
+4. “elector” shall mean an undergraduate student, or a postgraduate student as the case may be, who is registered in a Faculty/School and has the right to vote in accordance with the provisions of these regulations;

-7. “nominee” shall mean: (1) an undergraduate student of good academic standing (with a cumulative GPA of not less than 2.0) and not under disciplinary probation or approved leave of absence (e.g. suspension of studies, exchange studies) at the time of nomination; or (2) a postgraduate student of good academic standing (for students registered in taught postgraduate courses, a cumulative GPA of not less than 2.5) and not under disciplinary probation or approved leave of absence (e.g. suspension of studies, exchange studies) at the time of nomination, who has been properly proposed and seconded for election;
+6. “nominee” shall mean: (1) an undergraduate student of good academic standing (with a cumulative GPA of not less than 2.0) and not under disciplinary probation or approved leave of absence or suspension of studies at the time of nomination; or (2) a postgraduate student of good academic standing (with a cumulative GPA of not less than 2.5, except for Year 1 taught postgraduates (TPGs) who are in their first semester studies) and not under disciplinary probation or approved leave of absence or suspension of studies at the time of nomination, who has been properly proposed and seconded for election;

 9. “vote” shall mean the formal expression of choice of a candidate, made in accordance with the provisions of these regulations.

 B. Responsibilities of Office of Student Affairs

 The Office of Student Affairs shall be responsible for the conduct of the Elections including:

 1. the setting of the dates for the Election Period;

 2. the receiving of nominations;